Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Related Works

 \subsection{Demoir\'{e}ing Methods}

 \paragraph{Image demoiréing.}Early image demoiréing methods focused on specific moiré patterns.
 These approaches, such as smooth filtering~\cite{siddiqui2009hardware}, spectral analysis~\cite{sidorov2002suppression}, and image decomposition~\cite{liu2015moire}, rely heavily on handcrafted features and mathematical models and often fail to generalize effectively to diverse moiré patterns and varying image conditions.
-In recent years, deep learning-based methods~\cite{he2020fhde, he2019mop, zheng2020image,sun2018moire, yuan2019aim, zhang2023real} have emerged as a powerful tool for image demoiréing.
+In recent years, deep learning-based methods~\cite{he2019mop, zheng2020image,sun2018moire, yuan2019aim, zhang2023real, peng2024image} have emerged as a powerful tool for image demoiréing.
 Yu et al.~\cite{yu2022towards} proposed ESDNet, the first lightweight model for ultra-high-resolution image demoiréing.
-MoiréDet, put forward by Yang et al.~\cite{yang2023doing}, further extracts moiré edge maps from images with moiré patterns using a triplet generation strategy.
-Peng et al.~\cite{peng2024image} presents DMSFN, a network using dilated-dense attention and multiscale feature interaction for effective Moiré pattern removal, along with a moiré data augmentation technique.
-Xiao et al.~\cite{xiao2024p} developed a patch bilateral compensation network (P-BiC) for ultra-high-definition image demoiréing, leveraging the green channel's resistance to moiré patterns.
-FHDe2Net~\cite{he2020fhde} removes moiré patterns using a global-to-local structure, and extracts the luminance channel from the original image in the YUV color space to compensate for high-frequency detail loss caused by downsampling.
-However, frequency decomposition is only used as a detail compensation module, and the YUV decomposition disrupts the original inter-channel correlations in the RGB space, leading to incomplete moiré removal.
+MoiréDet~\cite{yang2023doing} further extracts moiré edge maps from images with moiré patterns using a triplet generation strategy.
+Xiao et al.~\cite{xiao2024p} developed a patch bilateral compensation network, leveraging the green channel's resistance to moiré patterns.
+Peng et al.~\cite{peng2024image} present DMSFN, a network using dilated-dense attention and multiscale feature interaction for effective moiré pattern removal, along with a moiré data augmentation technique.

 \paragraph{Video demoiréing.} Video demoiréing poses added challenges due to the need for temporal coherence.
 Dai et al.~\cite{dai2022video} introduced the first hand-held video demoiréing dataset and a baseline model using relation-based temporal consistency loss.
 Cheng et al.~\cite{cheng2023recaptured} extended image and video demoiréing to Raw inputs with color-separated and spatial modulations.
-Xu et al.~\cite{xu2024direction} proposed DTNet, a unified framework that performs moiré removal, alignment, color correction, and detail refinement via directional DCT modes and a temporal-guided bilateral learning pipeline.
+Xu et al.~\cite{xu2024direction} proposed DTNet, a unified framework that performs moiré removal, alignment, color correction, and detail refinement via directional DCT modes and temporal-guided bilateral learning.